How the Gilgo Beach serial killer turned the Long Island shore into a graveyard

 Like Gilbert, most of the victims targeted were sex workers.

-Several theories have been mulled over the years but no one had ever been charged with the killings.
+Several theories have been considered over the years but no one had ever been charged with the killings.

 Authorities have previously said they believe that three separate serial killers could be responsible for the slayings over a period of around 20 years.

-The case appeared to go cold for several years until last year when Suffolk Police Commissioner Rodney Harrison vowed to finally close the case and bring the killer or killers to justice.
+The case appeared to go cold for several years until last year when Suffolk Police’s Rodney Harrison vowed to finally close the case and bring the killer or killers to justice.

 The victims